One of Metro Vancouver’s most popular hikes, the Grouse Grind, is finally opening for the new season.

 You might encounter some seasoned hikers that are looking to push their best times.

 Letting them through is not only polite, but it also lets you move through the Grind at your own pace.
 There’s no shame in being passed and it keeps everyone happy.
-Remember to keep your distance and stay 2 metres apart from other hikers.

 Bring a garbage bag